gtsteffaniak/filebrowser/docs/indexing.md

   - This allows for event-based reactions to filesystem changes.
   - Requires extra overhead.
   - Relies on OS level features and behavior differs between OS's
-  - Requires OS-level configuration to ulimits to properly watching a large filesystem.
+  - Requires OS-level configuration to ulimits in order to properly watch a large filesystem.
 3. **Option 3**: Directory Metadata Heuristics.
   - Using ModTime to determine when directory structures change.
   - Has minimal insight into actual file changes.